What is Quality Improvement?

 The Improvement Academy:

-A ‘train the trainer’ course run over two days.
+- A ‘train the trainer’ course delivered virtually over two full days.

-Designed to provide the support and materials for candidates to run their own one-day ‘silver’ level course.
+- Designed to provide the support and materials for candidates to run their own foundation ‘silver’ level course.

 Microsystems Coaching Academy: